Proven-Paradox/shaper-system/Handbook.md

 ## Injuries
 When you lose all HP, you take an injury and fall unconscious.
 You can’t move, take actions, and are completely unaware of your surroundings.
 Anything that would cause additional damage while you’re at zero HP causes an additional injury.
-Injuries in Story Shaper are the decidedly less abstract consequences of failing certain tasks or running out of HP.
+Injuries in Story Shaper are the consequences of failing certain tasks or running out of HP.
 An injury reduces one of your [Attributes](#step-1-attributes) or [Vitality or Capacity](#vitalitycapacity) by one until it is tended to.
 When you sustain an injury in combat, roll a die and refer to this table for what type of injury.

 | Die| Injury Type       |